 Heather Lyn Mann (she/her/hers) ordained in 2006 as Chân Liên An, True Lotus Peace.
 Heather is a co-founder of the Earth Holder Community and served as the group’s first chairperson from 2015-2017.
 Previously, Heather founded and directed Wisconsin’s Center for Resilient Cities, then she sailed the Atlantic for six years on a small sloop with her husband and cat.
 Her adventure memoir—Ocean of Insight: A Sailor’s Voyage from Despair to Hope (Parallax Press)—chronicles the journey’s disasters and discoveries along with her spiritual reckoning of the global climate crisis (http://bit.ly/OceanOfInsight).

-Heather lives in Charleston, SC where racial injustice exists in the unequal impacts of climate change, specifically: mold growing in the apartments of low-lying predominately black neighborhoods caused by the chronic flooding of sea level rise, and greater property loss and homelessness due to worsening hurricanes.
+Heather lives in Charleston, SC where racial injustice exists in the unequal impacts of climate change, specifically: low-lying apartment buildings in predominantly black neighborhoods contain mold (caused by the chronic flooding of sea level rise) and residents experience greater property loss and homelessness due to worsening hurricanes.

 Michele Tae (she/her/hers) is the current Chair of the Care Taking Council, for the Earth Holder Community.
 She practices with Beginners Mind Sangha in Boise, Idaho, and has practiced in the Buddhist tradition since 1991.
 Michele, some times called M’Tae, was ordained as a Dharmacharya in the Plum Village Tradition in 2018 and is also an ordained Buddhist Chaplain.